Last night on Netflix I watched an episode of Frankie and Grace, a show about two older women played by Lily Tomlin and Jane Fonda.

 You may notice:

 The challenge for friends and family is recognizing these five indications as patterns and not separate occurrences.
-After a diagnosis, people will often identify the behaviours that are now clear but at the time overlooked.
+After a diagnosis, people will often identify the behaviours that are now clear but were at the time overlooked.

 Take this 20 question self-assessment quiz to see if your lifestyle supports brain-healthy habits.